Adult Tour Topic List

 Explore how the landscape and inhabitants of Pennsylvania have been influenced by natural resources, leading to vast changes across millennia.
 Investigate the geologic history of Pennsylvania, explore the intricate detail of Pennsylvania plants and animals in the museum's classic dioramas, and learn about current scientific research and conservation efforts that are impacting our local ecosystems.

 Sampler: Introduction to the Carnegie Art and Natural History Collections

 If you’re not sure what you want to see first, then the Carnegie Sampler is right for you!
 This overview of the great art and fascinating natural history collections will acquaint you with Pittsburgh’s premier cultural institution.
 Tour our architecturally significant historic buildings and learn about the intriguing history of Carnegie Institute and Andrew Carnegie’s philanthropic vision for his “Palace of Culture.”
-Along the way, enjoy a glimpse of special exhibitions on view at the time of your visit.

 The Treasures of Carnegie Museum of Natural History

 Discover and explore many of the unique artifacts that are special to Carnegie Museum of Natural History.
 A mummy and its coffin, donated by Andrew Carnegie; the historic taxidermy diorama Arab Courier Attacked by Lions, installed over 100 years ago; and Teddy Roosevelt’s contributions to the Hall of African Wildlife are just a few of the exhibits to be explored during this tour of discovery.